ros-navigation/navigation2/nav2_bt_navigator/README.md

 <img src="./doc/simple_parallel.png" title="" width="65%" align="middle">
 <br/>

-The navigate with replanning BT first ticks the `RateController` node which specifies how frequently the `GoalReached` and `ComputePathToPose` should be invoked.
-Then the `GoalReached` nodes check the distance to the goal to determine if the `ComputePathToPose` should be ticked or not.
-The `ComputePathToPose` gets the incoming goal pose from the blackboard, computes the path and puts the result back on the blackboard, where `FollowPath` picks it up.
+The navigate with replanning BT first ticks the `RateController` node which specifies how frequently the `GoalReached` and `ComputePlan` should be invoked.
+Then the `GoalReached` nodes check the distance to the goal to determine if the `ComputePlan` should be ticked or not.
+The `ComputePlan` gets the incoming goal pose from the blackboard, computes the path and puts the result back on the blackboard, where `FollowPath` picks it up.
 Each time a new path is computed, the blackboard gets updated and then `FollowPath` picks up the new goal.

 ### Recovery Node
 In this section, the recovery node is being introduced to the navigation package.